RyenHY/Detection-Lab/README.md

 ## Objective

 As the most popular OS used in the security industry, these Linux projects were used to deepen my own understanding with practical exercises.
-They also provide a future source of reference.
+Self-designed and sourced from Google Cyber Security Certificate and Hack The Box Academy, they also provide quick reference guides for future use.

 ### Skills Learned